-1. Credit Cards: Accessing the website allows for payment by major credit card.

-- Campus Business Services Office: Payment by cash or check can be made at any campus Business Services Office.
+- Credit Cards: Accessing the website allows for payment by major credit card.
+A photo identification is required for credit card payments processed at a campus Business Services Office. - Campus Business Services Office: Payment by cash or check can be made at any campus Business Services Office.
 TCC will not accept checks as form of payment for prior term balances. - 3.
-FACTS Payment Plan: TCC has contracted with Nelnet Business Solutions to provide students several convenient payment plan options.
-These payment plan options are in line with the provisions of Section 54.007 of the Texas Education Code.
+Payment Plan: TCC has contracted with Nelnet Business Solutions to provide students several convenient payment plan options.
+This is subject to change at any given time.
+All payment plan options are in line with the provisions of Section 54.007 of the Texas Education Code.
 Students should enroll online by connecting to the payment plan website through the TCC website.
-The cost of the program is a \$25 per term nonrefundable FACTS Enrollment Fee.
+The cost of the program is a \$25 per term nonrefundable enrollment fee.
 There is a \$30 returned payment fee. - 4.
 Third Party Sponsors: If tuition is to be paid by an agency or company, a voucher from the agency or company must be submitted to the Business Services Office one week prior to registering for classes.
+By submitting a voucher, the third party sponsor agrees to pay all tuition.
+This includes any non-refundable tuition.
 If a third-party sponsor has not paid the student's sponsored tuition invoice by the end of the next term, the unpaid tuition invoice will be moved to the student's account.
-The student will be responsible for the unpaid balance, which may be subject to collections.
+The student will be responsible for the unpaid balance, which may be sent to a third party collection agency.